YEARS 5 AND 6

 Science: This half term the children will continue to learn about Light.
 We will investigate how light travels and how our eyes and brains work together in order for us to be able to see.

-PE: This half term Year 6 will continue to go swimming on a Wednesday and have another indoor session on a Thursday.
+PE: This half term Year 6 will continue to go swimming on a Wednesday and have gymnastics on Friday afternoon.

-Our author focus this half term is Berlie Doherty.
+Our author focus this half term is Geraldine McCaughrean.

-We will do guided reading every day as a whole class.
+We will take part in guided reading every day as a whole class.
 The children will be further developing the essential skills they need in order to decode, retrieve and infer from a range of different texts.

 Please click here to view the Curriculum Framework for Year 6.